gctools-outilsgc/aurora-website/src/docs/en/notifications/logic.md

 * Select another user as your supervisor.
 The reporting relationship will only be created once the other user has approved your request.

 **You can not:**
-* Select another user as your supervisor without their consent.
+* List another user as your supervisor without their approval.

 ### Organization

 By default, everyone is a part of the "Global Organization" when a profile is created.
-This default organizaiton contains everyone who is not directly associated to a specific organization.
+This default organizaiton contains everyone who is not directly a member of a specific organization.

 **You can:**
 * Join an organization directly without identifying a supervisor.
 This will list you as in the organization's Default Team.